 Performance

-Immortals of Avuem looks great, plays smoothly, but has some high system requirements.
+Immortals of Avuem looks great, and plays smoothly, but has some high system requirements.
 My PC is meeting the low requirements but it still looks good.
 There was some small texture pop-up, probably that Nanite tech they are using where a lower rendered section gets replaced by a higher one if you get close enough.
 I wasn’t that bothered by it but I’m still playing an early build, there is going to be a Day-1 Patch that further optimizes the game.

 Conclusion